 Residence and domicile for spouses and family

 Your residence and domicile are factors that can help to decide what UK tax you pay and on what types of income and gains.
 This section of the website provides guidance on special rules for the spouses and families of serving personnel in relation to residence and domicile.
-General information on residence and domicile is available in the ‘migrants and tax section'.
+General information on residence and domicile is available in the migrants section.

 The general position is that if you are resident and domiciled in the UK for tax purposes, you pay UK tax on your worldwide income and gains on the arising basis (in the tax year in which they arise).
 If you are not resident in the UK, you are normally liable to UK tax on your UK income, but not on your foreign income and gains; in addition, you might not be liable to UK tax on UK capital gains.